-In this article, Adrian Gore explains why we must keep up our guard and continue to curb the spread of COVID-19 infection.
+We must keep up our guard and continue to curb the spread of COVID-19 infection.
 We must also take the lessons from our devastating second wave of infection.
-Our individual choices over the April break will fundamentally define the timing, scale and severity of our nation's third wave of COVID-19 infection.
+Our individual choices will fundamentally define the timing, scale and severity of our nation's third wave of COVID-19 infection.